Ginxss/tfds/README.md

 ## Search Tree
 An ordered map (iterative AVL Tree).

 The entries are sorted by the key.
-If only sorting by value is needed, the values should just have themselves as keys.
-If duplicate keys are expected, the use of [ Multi Search Tree](#multi-search-tree) is recommended.
+If duplicate keys are expected, see [Multi Search Tree](#multi-search-tree).

 The keys for the search tree have to be comparable with `operator==`, `operator<` and `operator>`.

-Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended because of its simpler interface.

 ---